 My experience in the classroom has instilled in me a deep belief in the power of data to engage students in their own achievement and empower teachers and families to make decisions that are truly student-centered.

+Chelsea began her tenure at DQC as an intern in 2016 and joined the staff the following year.
 Before joining DQC, Chelsea taught sixth-grade reading and writing at a high-performing charter school in Nashville, Tennessee.
 As a former educator, she believes deeply that all children deserve an education that empowers them with opportunity and choice over their lives.
-She currently leads the Georgetown EduWonks Policy Group and has previously worked as an Instructional Coach with Teach for America helping to train and support new teachers.
+In addition to her prior work, Chelsea previously led the Georgetown EduWonks Policy Group and served as an instructional coach with Teach for America helping to train and support new teachers.

-Chelsea holds a B.A. in public policy and sociology from Vanderbilt University and a M.Ed. in instructional practice from Lipscomb University.
-She is currently pursuing a Master of Public Policy at Georgetown University.
+Chelsea holds a bachelor’s degree in public policy and sociology from Vanderbilt University, a master’s degree in education with a concentration in instructional practice from Lipscomb University, and a master’s in public policy from Georgetown University.